knpuniversity/symfony/knpu/ep6-security/the-user-object.md

 The *one* other place where you'll need to fetch the User is inside Twig.
 In fact, let's talk about security in general in Twig.
 Open up `base.html.twig`.

-Earlier, we already showed how to do check for a role in Twig: it's via the `is_granted()` function.
+Earlier, we already showed how to check for a role in Twig: it's via the `is_granted()` function.
 It's easy: it works exactly the same as in the controller.

 So, how do we get the user object?
 To find out - open up the homepage template.
-If the User is logged in, let's welcome them by name.
+If the User is logged in, let's welcome them by email.

 Open the print tag and say `app.user ? app.user.email : 'Aquanauts'`.
 That `app`
 variable is the *one* global variable you get in Symfony.
 And one of its super-powers